rcsb/py-rcsbsearchapi/docs/index.md

-# rcsbsearchapi - Query protein structures from python
+# rcsbsearchapi - Query protein structures from Python

-The `rcsbsearchapi` package provides a python interface to the [RCSB Search API](http://search.rcsb.org/).
+The `rcsbsearchapi` package provides a Python interface to the [RCSB PDB Search API](http://search.rcsb.org/).
 Use it to fetch lists of PDB IDs corresponding to advanced query searches.

 ```{toctree}
 ---